Bowel Cancer Screening

 Your appointment is important

 If your FIT kit test is positive you will be invited to attend a Specialist Screening Practitioner assessment.
-This assessment will be face to face
+This assessment will be face to face or by video call.

 Your appointment will be carried out at St Mark’s, Northwick Park Hospital, Watford Road, Harrow, Middlesex HA1 3UJ.
 It is five minutes from the Northwick Park tube station on the Metropolitan Line.